Top 10 Things To Do In Kauai

 Quick Finds

-10. Stocking Up on Fresh Produce at Local Farmers’ Markets
+10. Stock Up on Fresh Produce at Local Farmers’ Markets

-Ice cold coconuts, sweet papayas, ripe bananas, Polynesia taro, and even super-healthy-albeit-smelly-as-hell noni.
+Ice-cold coconuts, sweet papayas, Polynesian taro, and even noni.
 Those are some of the tropical delights that await you in one of Kauai’s farmer’s markets.
-Depending on the day of the week and time of day, there’s always a farmers’ market taking place somewhere on the island.
-And with such lush volcanic nutrient-filled land that’s constantly bathed by the heavens, it’s no wonder that the quality of local Kauai produce is unbeatable.
-Sure, it might be cheaper to buy your imported Ecuadorian bananas at the supermarket, but what’s the fun in that?
-My favorite Kauai farmers market was the Saturday market in picturesque Hanalei, amid wet taro patches and the emerald peaks of the north shore.
+Depending on the day of the week, there’s always a farmer’s market on the island.
+And with nutrient-filled land bathed by the heavens, it’s no wonder that the quality of local Kauai produce is unbeatable.
+Sure, it might be cheaper to buy imported Ecuadorian bananas at the supermarket, but what’s the fun in that?

-You can be sure that if there’s something interesting to see on the side of the road in Kauai, there will be a scenic overlook to ensure that you fall in love with the “Garden Isle”.
-From north to south on the ‘sightseeing crescent’ running along the coast from Waimea to Ke’e Beach, the most scenic overlooks are Menehune Fishpond, Wailua Falls, and Hanalei Valley.
-Requiring the slightest of effort just to pull over, swing the car door open, and walk a maximum of 10 steps – there’s no excuse for speeding by these gorgeous spots.
+If there’s something interesting to see on the side of the road in Kauai, there will be a scenic overlook to ensure that you fall in love with the “Garden Isle”.
+From north to south on the ‘sightseeing crescent’ running up the coast from Waimea to Ke’e Beach, the most scenic overlooks are Menehune Fishpond, Wailua Falls, and Hanalei Valley.

 Hanalei Valley Lookout - Kauai, Hawaii

-8. Hanging Out With Bird Colonies at Kilauea Point
+8. Hang Out With Bird Colonies at Kilauea Point

-Do you know those BBC nature films where there’s nothing but thousands of nesting birds in the frame?
-Well, that’s exactly what it feels like at the Kilauea Point National Wildlife Refuge.
-Home to protected colonies of albatross, frigate birds, boobies and lots more (I’m not gonna pretend I’m a bird expert), this bird sanctuary and historic lighthouse are located on one of the most scenic peninsulas in Hawaii.
-If you’re extra lucky, perhaps you might even get to see a few humpback whales and spinner dolphins coming to see where all the noise is coming from.
+Do you know those BBC nature films with thousands of nesting birds in the frame?
+That’s exactly what it feels like at the Kilauea Point National Wildlife Refuge.
+Home to protected colonies of albatross, frigate birds, boobies, and lots more, this bird sanctuary and historic lighthouse are located on one of the most scenic peninsulas in Hawaii.
+If you’re extra lucky, perhaps you might even see a few humpback whales and spinner dolphins coming to see where all the noise is coming from.

-In an island so frequented by visitors, it’s nice to know there’s one trail where you might have nature all to yourself.
-Running along the rugged coastline between Shipwreck and Ha’ula Beaches, the Mahaulepu Coastal Trail rewards hikers with stunning views of the south shore.
-Along the way, you’ll pass hidden coves that are protected by sharp limestone pinnacles, ancient Hawaiian stone structures, and maybe even schools of sea turtles coming up for air.
-Those who at least make it to Mahaulepu Beach can enjoy the beautiful off-the-beaten-track beach and also check out Makauwahi Cave – one of the richest fossil sites in Hawaii.
+On an island frequented by visitors, it’s nice to know there’s one trail where you might have nature all to yourself.
+Running along the rugged coastline between Shipwreck and Ha’ula Beaches, the Mahaulepu Coastal Trail rewards hikers with stunning south shore views.
+Along the way, you’ll pass hidden coves protected by sharp limestone pinnacles, ancient Hawaiian stone structures, and maybe even schools of sea turtles coming up for air.
+Those who at least make it to Mahaulepu Beach can enjoy the beautiful off-the-beaten-track beach and check out Makauwahi Cave – one of the richest fossil sites in Hawaii.

 Eroded sharp limestone sea cliffs - Maha'ulepu Heritage Trail - Kauai, Hawaii